peteroupc/html3dutil/doc/tutorial-glmath.md

 The difference between a left-handed and right-handed coordinate system affects how 3D points are transformed, mainly in the projection and view matrices.
-The projection and view matrices returned by H3DU.Math matrix methods are designed for a right-handed coordinate system.
+The projection and view matrices returned by Math matrix methods are designed for a right-handed coordinate system.
 Their documentation describes how to adjust them for a left-handed coordinate system.